Geranium

 extracts from Pelargonium reniforme.

-[0005] Depending on their consistency, the European Pharmacopoeia
+[0005] Depending on their consistency, the European

-classifies extracts into liquid (liquid extracts and tinctures),
+Pharmacopoeia classifies extracts into liquid (liquid extracts

-semi-solid (viscous extracts) and solid (dry extracts)
+and tinctures), semi-solid (viscous extracts) and solid (dry

-better stability, are easier to handle and may be used for
+have better stability, are easier to handle and may be used for

 preparing solid galenic dosage forms.
-In particular, direct use of
+In particular, direct use

-example in the administration to children.
+for example in the administration to children.

 [0006] Dry plant extracts are, for example, known from EP 0 589